SapphireStar31/recipe-searcher/DesignDocuments/projectPlan.md

 - As an admin, I want to be able to make updates to the database, so that I can merge or fix issues in a recipe.*
 - As an admin, I want to be able to delete recipes, so that if the recipe doesn’t follow the rules, it gets deleted.*

-- [ ] Research possible Web Services/APIs to use
 - [X] List technologies, versions and how they will be used
 - [X] First cut at database design
 - [X] Create the dev version of the database
-- [ ] Create the User table
-- [ ] Create User javabean
-- [ ] Create a class to perform CRUD on User
-- [ ] Create the config files for the DB connection info (dev and test)
+- [X] Create the config files for the DB connection info (dev and test)
-- [ ] Create a test version of the database for unit testing
+- [X] Create a test version of the database for unit testing
-- [ ] Create unit tests for the User class
-- [ ] Create a class for the DB connection business
+- [X] Create a class for the DB connection business
-- [ ] Update timelog
+- [X] Update timelog

 ### Week 5
 Work on User stories: